YannBourgeois/Scripts_harrier/README.md

 In each folder there is a README file, which is simply a text file containing annotated commands that can be launched on a cluster.
 There are also bash scripts that can be launched on a SLURM scheduler, but would probably require minor modifications to work on your own resource (e.g. queues names, path to where the data are located, etc.).
 Make sure to examine the scripts before launching.
 For landscape genetic analyses, a VCF file, as well as a Quarto and a HTML document are provided to reproduce the various maps and population genetics analyses in the paper.

 Feel free to reuse and adapt to your own study system.
-For any question, feel free to use the "Issues" tab.
+For any question, you can post under the "Issues" tab.